javaee/glassfish-samples/ws/javaee8/README.md

 * If things work (or at least build), add your content to the repository and commit it.
 If you are unable to commit changes, you may have insufficient project privileges and in that case please contact one of project owners.

-* Please note, cargo does not support glassfish container above version 4.x,but using latest glassfish source which is of version 5.0, all the existing tests runs fine.
-The location of the glassfish source may change based on the actual release version and in that case, the base pom.xml has to be modified.
+* Please note, cargo does not support GlassFish container above version 4.x,but using latest GlassFish source which is of version 5.0, all the existing tests runs fine.
+The location of the GlassFish source may change based on the actual release version and in that case, the base pom.xml has to be modified.

 ## Some useful links